Daniel-dadu/PDF_manipulator/README.md

 ### Undo and Redo Functionality

-We plan to implement an "Undo" and "Redo" feature, allowing users to revert their actions and step forward through their editing history.
+Implement an "Undo" and "Redo" feature, allowing users to revert their actions and step forward through their editing history.

 ### Insert Images as New Pages